Graph coverings and twisted operators: Twisted operators on graph coverings

 \begin{definition} The associated \new{twisted weighted adjacency operator}~$\A_\G^\rho$ is the operator on~$W^\V$ given by

 \end{definition}

 Several remarks are in order.

-\begin{remark} \begin{enumerate}[(i)] \item By Section~\ref{sub:bundle}, conjugate representations are given by gauge equivalent connections.
-Furthermore, the corresponding twisted operators are conjugated by an automorphism of~$W^\V$.
+\begin{remark} \begin{enumerate}[(i)] \item We make a slight abuse of notation in the sense that the operator~$\A_\G^\rho$ depends on the choice of a connection~$\Phi$ and is therefore not entirely determined by~$\rho$.
+However, by Section~\ref{sub:bundle}, conjugate representations are given by gauge equivalent connections.
+Furthermore, the corresponding twisted operators are conjugated by an element of~$\GL(W)^\V\subset\GL(W^\V)$.
 Therefore, the conjugacy class of~$\A_\G^\rho$ only depends on the conjugacy class of~$\rho$. \item If a representation~$\rho$ is given by the direct sum of~$\rho_1$ and~$\rho_2$, then the operator~$\A_\G^\rho$ is conjugate to~$\A_\G^{\rho_1}\oplus \A_\G^{\rho_2}$. \item The operator~$\A^1_\G$ is nothing but the untwisted operator~$\A_\G$. \end{enumerate} \end{remark}

-Obviously, the untwisted operator~$\A_\G$ is uniquely associated to a directed graph~$\G$, so our setting may seem quite restrictive.
-Nevertheless, there are many natural assignments~$\sG\mapsto\G$ mapping a directed graph~$\sG$ to another directed graph~$\G$ so that~$\A_\G$ provides a new operator on~$\sG$.
-Moreover, if there is a natural homomorphism~$\alpha\colon\pi_1(\G)\to\pi_1(\sG)$, then a~$\rho$-twisted version of this new operator can be understood as~$\A_\G^{\alpha\circ\rho}$.
+Obviously, any given directed graph~$\G$ defines a single untwisted operator~$\A_\G$, so it might seem at first sight that the applications of our results will be rather limited.
+However, there are many natural assignments~$\sG\mapsto\G$ mapping a directed graph~$\sG$ to another directed graph~$\G$ so that~$\A_\G$ provides a new operator on~$\sG$.
+Moreover, if there is a natural homomorphism~$\alpha\colon\pi_1(\G)\to\pi_1(\sG)$, then a~$\rho$-twisted version of this new operator can be understood as~$\A_\G^{\rho\circ\alpha}$.
 Finally, if the assignment~$\sG\mapsto\G$ preserves covering maps, then our results apply to these new twisted operators as well.

 We now give three explicit examples of such natural maps~$\sG\mapsto\G$, claiming no exhaustivity.
 It is easy indeed to find additional interesting ones, e.g. the \new{Fisher correspondance} used in the study of the Ising model~\cite{Fisher}.